Haripalepu/Haripalepu/README.md

 ## 🎮 Fun Facts

 - 🏍️ Passionate about motorbike rides
-- ☕ Coffee is life
+- ☕ Never says no to coffee
 - 📚 Lifelong learner
-- 🧘 Believer in meditation
+- 🧘 Meditation believer
-- 💡 Always up for deep tech chats
+- 💡 Always up for tech discussions!

 ---